Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-native-smart-v2-external-idp/docs/okta-setup.md

 ### Configure Client Authentication (JWT Bearer)

 Backend services use a signed JWT assertion instead of a client secret.
+Use an existing key pair or JWKS to configure the application.

 1. Go to your application → **General** tab.
 2. Under **Client Credentials**, select **Public key / Private key**.
 3. Click **Add Key** → either:
-   - **Generate a new key** — download and save the private key securely.
+   - **Paste a public key** — paste the public key from your existing key pair (JWK format).
-   - **Paste a public key** — if you already have a key pair.
+   - **Provide a JWKS URI** — if your service exposes a JWKS endpoint, configure it under **General Settings** → **JWKS URI**.
 4. Click **Done**.

 ### Scopes and Access Policy for Backend Service

-The `system/*.read` scope is a custom scope on the authorization server.
+The `system/*.rs` scope is a custom scope on the authorization server.
 You must create an **Access Policy rule** that grants this scope to the backend service app via the Client Credentials grant.

 1. Go to **Security** → **API** → **Authorization Servers** → your server.
 2. Click **Access Policies** tab.